Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 				(find-symbol "SING" (find-package :beatles)))
 	NIL

+## Package designators
+We've seen that macros/functions like `defpackage` and `find-package` accept various data types as references to package, including symbols, keywords and strings.
+These are collectively referred to as [package designators](https://novaspec.org/cl/26_1_Glossary#package_designator), defined in the standard as:

+> a designator for a package; that is, an object that denotes a package and that is one of: a string designator (denoting the package that has the string that it designates as its name or as one of its nicknames), or a package (denoting itself).

+A [string designator](https://novaspec.org/cl/26_1_Glossary#string_designator), in turn, is defined as:

+> a designator for a string; that is, an object that denotes a string and that is one of: a character (denoting a singleton string that has the character as its only element), a symbol (denoting the string that is its name), or a string (denoting itself).
+The intent is that this term be consistent with the behavior of string; implementations that extend string must extend the meaning of this term in a compatible way.

+Here's a potential gotcha.
+You might think that `(defpackage 'apple [...])` is a valid call to `defpackage`, because `'apple` is a symbol, which is a package designator!
+But actually, `'apple` is short for `(quote apple)`, which is a list and decidedly NOT a package designator.
+When we *evaluate* `(quote apple)`, it returns the symbol called "APPLE", which would be a valid package designator, but when we pass `(quote apple)` to a macro then the macro just sees a list.

 ## What's the deal with the KEYWORD package?
-We've already touched briefly on the KEYWORD package, and have seen that `:blah` is syntax sugar for `keyword:blah`.
-But besides avoiding namespace pollution, what's it good for?
+We've already touched briefly on the KEYWORD package.
+In brief: keywords are symbols in the KEYWORD package, and `:blah` is syntax sugar for `keyword:blah`.
+But besides avoiding namespace pollution, what are keywords good for?

 [Quoting the spec](https://www.lispworks.com/documentation/HyperSpec/Body/11_abc.htm):

 > The KEYWORD package contains symbols, called keywords, that are typically used as special markers in programs and their associated data expressions.

-The core language has a few examples of keywords being used as "special markers", one of which is the use of keyword parameters for functions.
+There are a few examples of keywords being used as "special markers", one of which is the use of keyword parameters in functions.

 	:::lisp
 	;; Defining a function with a keyword parameter.